urbaman/HomeLab/Kubernetes/Prometheus-Stack/Proxmox-Backup-Monitoring/readme.md

 # PBS with PBS Exporter

-Create an API Token in PBS, define the variables in the exporter-pbs.yaml
+Create a user `exporter@pbs`, an associated API Token `exporter` in PBS, both with Audit Role Privileges, define the variables in the `exporter-pbs.yaml`

 ```bash
 kubectl apply -f exporter-pbs.yaml